What a Monet Painting Taught Me About My Work

 filed in brand writing - jan 2026

 Whenever I feel uninspired, I look up and see a Monet print hanging on my wall.
-And it reminds me of a few things I don't want to forget about my work.
+Even accidental glances during a meeting will spark my imagination and point me back to a few things that I don't want to forget about my work.

 But first, a fun fact.

 Did you know that Claude Monet personally designed the gardens and ponds that inspired his paintings?
-For forty years, he cultivated every inch of his property.
+For forty years, he cultivated every inch of his property in Giverny, France.
 Monet called it his "living canvas" and considered it an extension of his artistic practice.

 I got to spend a day there in Giverny last May, along with hundreds of other people from around the world.
-It was magical.
+I truly don't think I have enough adjectives to describe the experience, but "enchanting" is a start.

 That little poster on my wall is a visual reminder about the value of two things I try to carry into everything I do.

-Persistence.
-Monet spent nearly half a century experimenting with texture, light, and color combinations in his garden.
+Claude Monet spent nearly half a century experimenting with texture, light, and color combinations in his beloved garden.
+Talk about patience!
 It reminds me to see the long game in my own creativity and keep learning new things.
-Good work isn't rushed.
+Good work is rarely rushed.
 It's returned to, again and again, until it's right.

 So consider this your encouragement to be persistent in your craft (and a reminder to put something inspiring in your workspace!).